-"Hmmm, Dennis, ain't ya met another gifted before?"
+"Hmmm, Dennis, ain't you met another gifted before?"

 I think about it a moment before responding.
 "I don't know.
 How would I know?"

-"The same’s me.
-Ya feel nuthin.
+"The same as me.
+You feel nothing.
 We cancel each other.
 We're unable to sense that ability in others like ourselves.
-Don’t know why, it just is.”
+Don’t know why, just is.”

 It can’t be that simple, yet, I’ve never known.

-He grabs my hand once again, I look at him as he instructs me.
+He grabs my hand, I look at him as he instructs me.
 “Now, show me hatred.”

 “There, and there.”
-I use his hand to point at people as they walk in front of us.
+I point at people as they walk in front of us.
 After a few minutes, “There,” I say, feeling the hatred within them.